Familial Combined Hyperlipidemia

 Laboratory blood tests and family medical history are used to assess risk and treatment.
 The most commonly requested lipid laboratory tests are:

 Low Density Lipoprotein (LDL)

-A 9 to 12 hour fast is required for these tests.
+A 12 hour fast is required for these tests.
 That means you have nothing to eat or drink, except plain water, before taking the test.

-The goal of treatment is the prevention of cardiovascular disease through appropriate healthy lifestyle changes, including diet and exercise.
+The goal is the prevention of cardiovascular disease through appropriate healthy lifestyle changes, including diet and exercise.